Thomas Clark Durant

-As a musician, I've created Thomas Sparks and the Fire
+As a musician, I've created The Sparks & the Fire

 I write and sing the songs, supported by Anna Surento and Griff Roberts.
-We are currently working on our first album: “Let grief open you.”
+In February 2024, we released our first album, called “Begin Again.”
 Here are three songs from that album.